Getting error code 229 on your Lennox® furnace?

 It’s important to let an Expert like one from Becht/Givens Service Experts in Louisville work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.
+Our technicians are ACE certified, which means they’re well-equipped to fix a furnace error like this one.

 We want you to be fully content with our furnace repair in Louisville.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*